robertrypula/simple-tetris/README.md

 - ...

 ### 1.3.0 - ?? ??
 2018
-- [todo] implement hard drop and integrate it with collision detection
+- move tetrimino one line down after given interval but still without attaching it to other blocks after reaching the 'ground'
-- [todo] move tetrimino one line down after given interval
+- implement hard drop and integrate it with collision detection

 ### 1.2.0 - 25 November 2018
 - collision detection both with borders and other blocks